 English Language Learner Services

-In accordance with federal and state law, Southmont Schools provides English language support to all students whose home language is one other than English.
+Southmont Schools provide English language support to all students whose home language is one other than English.
 Our goal is that the students will have access to the general education curriculum and be provided any supports necessary to become English language proficient.

-During the monitoring process, NWEA achievement data will be collected and analyzed for growth and a transcript or report card will be reviewed.
+When a student scores a Level 5 or Level 6 on their WIDA ACCESS Test, then the student is becoming proficient in English.
+The student will enter a two year required monitoring process.
+During the monitoring process, achievement data will be collected and analyzed for growth and a transcript or report card will be reviewed.

 Questions regarding our processes for serving English Language Learners can be directed to your building principal or to our Director of Student Services.